dpc10ster/RJafrocBook/docs/10-ORH-analysis.md

 ## Discussion/Summary
 This chapter described the Obuchowski-Rockette method as modified by Hillis.
 As noted earlier, it has the same number of parameters as the DBMH method described in the preceding chapter, but the model \@ref(eq:ORModel) *appears* simpler as some terms are "hidden" in the structure of the error term.
 In this chapter the NH condition was considered.
 Extension to the alternative hypothesis, i.e., estimating statistical power, is deferred to online appendices to Chapter 11.
 The extension is a little simpler with the DBMH model, as it is a standard ANOVA model.
 For example the expressions for the DBMH non-centrality parameter was readily defined in Chapter 09, e.g., §9.7.4.
 Hillis has derived expressions allowing transformation between quantities in the two methods, and this is the approach adopted in this book and implemented in the cited online appendix.

-Online Appendix 10.A describes R implementation of the DeLong method for estimating the covariance matrix for empirical AUC.
+TBA: Online Appendix 10.A describes R implementation of the DeLong method for estimating the covariance matrix for empirical AUC.
 Since the main difficulty understanding the original OR method is conceptualizing the covariance matrix, the author has explained this at an elementary level, using a case-set index which is implicit in the original OR paper4.
 This was the reason for the gentle introduction analyzing performance of a single reader in multiple treatments.
 The jackknife, bootstrap and the DeLong methods, all implemented in Online Appendix 10.B, should reinforce understanding of the covariance matrix.
 The DBM and ORH methods are compared for this special case in Online Appendix 10.C.
 A minimal implementation of the ORH method for MRMC data is given in Online Appendix 10.D, which is a literal implementation of the relevant formulae.
 The special case of multiple readers in a single treatment is coded in Online Appendix 10.F.
 This will be used in Chapter 22 where standalone CAD performance is compared to a group of radiologists interpreting the same cases.

 The original publication [@RN204] and a subsequent one [@RN1450] were major advances.
 Hillis' work showing their equivalence unified the two apparently disparate analyses, and this was a major advance.
 The Hillis papers, while difficult reads, are ones the author goes to repeatedly.